2020 FALL FAMILY SAILING

 The Adult Sailing Classes are the ideal classes for anyone 18 and up who want to learn how to sail.
 We have all different walks of life down here at BCSC!
 If you want to cross sailing off your bucket list, PERFECT!
 If you want to be able to talk "sailing" with your child or spouse at the dinner table, this is the right class for you!
 Are you just looking for a new way to meet people and enjoy the outdoors!
 Join our class, for just $250!

 Adult Beginner Sailing

-1st Class - After introductions and course outline, sailors will learn how to set up and put away their boats.
-Afterwards, we will introduce wind theory and basic sailing concepts.
-Sailors will get wet learning how up right a flipped boat!
+1st Class - After introductions and course outlines, sailors will learn how to set up and put away their boats.
+Afterward, we will introduce the wind theory and basic sailing concepts.
+Sailors will get wet learning how upright a flipped boat!
 Once comfortable with the boats, students will go sailing with an instructor on board.

 3rd Class - Sailors will be introduced to new directions of sail, gybing, and upwind sailing.
 Sailors will practice these skills on the water.
 Upwind sailing is historically the most difficult part of sailing, so instructors will use diverse teaching methods and will leave time at the end of class for lots of questions.

 4th Class - On the last day, the sailors have already been taught the necessary sailing skills so we will spend lots of time on the water practicing.
 This will be a great opportunity to continue practicing their skills with a safety boat out on the water.

 This option is only open to prior graduates of BCSC's Adult Learn to Sail course.
 This is the next step up from the beginner course.
 This course is more geared to the individuals in the class, the instructor will identify skills that can be taken to the next level and create a course specifically for the sailor.
 This course will have an emphasis on communication in the boat as well as confidence.